 Kleiner rose as two of the dancehall combatants, shaggy men, scrawny of frame, came wheeling toward him and went crashing into his table with howls of blind, drug-induced rage.
-He whirled round and dodged a fist from a young woman, pushing her aside he moved away from the nexus of the melee and scryed the floor, looking for the couple, finding them to have moved to the very back of the dancefloor.
+He whirled round and dodged a fist from a young woman, pushing her aside he moved away from the nexus of the melee and scryed the room, looking for the couple, finding them to have moved to the very back of the dancefloor.
 With his hands about the woman, the man with the chartreuse coat looked up, catching the bystander’s gaze.

 Beneath the man with the chartreuse coat, there was no color at all.